codess-aus/Code-Without-Barriers/docs/index.md

-# 🍰 Coding & Cupcakes
+# 👩‍💻💞 Code Without Barriers

-Welcome to your sweet journey into AI-assisted coding with Michelle Sandford from Microsoft in collaboration with She Codes Australia!
+Welcome to your sweet journey into AI-assisted coding with Michelle Sandford from Microsoft in collaboration with Code Without Barriers!

 This workshop is all about using GitHub Copilot as your **coach**, **teacher**, and **pair programmer**—not your replacement.